 CHAPTER 4: Crisis Management Skills

-This chapter equips students the skills of crisis management such as plannig crisis management, preventing from crises, blocking crises and resolving crisis as a manager.
+This chapter equips students with the skills of crisis management such as plannig crisis management, preventing from crises, blocking crises and resolving crisis as a manager.

-Texts and readings for the chapter:
+References for the chapter:

 1. Phan Kim Chien (2010), Lecture of “Risk and crisis Management”, Faculty of Management Science, Chapter 1.